Late afterglows of GW/GRB 170817A: Simulations

-In what concerns X-ray and radio observations these results are not inconsistent with cocoon/fast tail outflow studied in~\citep{gw170817latefasttail} and other attempts to model late afterglows of GW/GRB 170817A~\cite{gw170817latebroad,gw170817latedecline}.
-The modelling of synchrotron emission in these works is based on the phenomenological formulation of~\cite{emission,emission0}.
-Notably, in the fast tail outflow model of~\cite{gw170817latefasttail} it is assumed that the cocoon has a non-uniform energy distribution as a function of $\Gamma_c\beta_c$.
-Then, a phenomenological profile for this distribution is adjusted to fit the data.
-The shock model of~\citep{hourigrb} considers collision between a thin shell of material with uniform properties and another shell or circumburst material and cannot simulate continuous variation of outflow/jet density.
-On the other hand, the evolution of the uniform outflow is calculated more rigorously from first principles.
-The two classes of our results described above can be interpreted as approximating a continuously varying outflow by a denser front part, which collides with a denser circum-merger material, and a diluted hind part, which collides with the remnant of ISM/circum-merger material after its distortion and spread out by the front of the flow.
-However, this explanation does not solve the problem of over production of optical and radio emissions by the denser front part of the flow.
-For instance, an interpolation in time between these models needs zero contribution from the first category of simulations around the time of last X-ray observations to be consistent with optical observations at the same time.
+Simulations No. 1 and 2 are good fits to X-ray data, simulation No.3 fits X-ray and radio , and simulation No. 4 fits well optical and radio data.
+A main difference between simulations which fit X-ray data and those which fit radio data is the higher density of ISM/circum-merger material in the former with respect to the latter.
+They presumably present a denser front part, which collides with a denser circum-merger material, and a diluted hind part, which collides with the remnant of ISM/circum-merger material after its distortion and spread out by the front of the flow, respectively.
+Apriori a linear interpolation between these simulations should lead to an acceptable fit of all three energy bands.
+However, it is easy to see that no linear combination of simulations fits all the light curves and either leads to over production of optical and radio emissions by the denser front part of the flow or under-estimation of X-ray.
+Indeed an interpolation in time between simulations with high and low Lorentz factors needs zero contribution from the denser part of outflow around the time of last X-ray observations to be consistent with optical observations at the same time.

-We also considered the effect of a Poynting flow imprinted in the cocoon material.
-Ejected dynamical material from BNS merger is expected to by highly magnetized and may preserve part of its magnetic energy well after its expansion.
-Even in the case of main sequence stars such as the Sun a weak magnetic field is detected at upstream of wind termination shock~\citep{solarwind}.